-- descriptions of the risk profiles and the main risk the Group and/or legal entities are exposed to; - overviews of expected changes in the risk profiles over the ORSA time horizon; and - prospective assessments of overall capital needs over the ORSA time horizon, considering SCOR Europe's business objectives and risk profile, including an analysis of any excess or shortfall in the Eligible Own Funds.
-For further information on capital management processes, see section E.1 Own Funds.
+- descriptions of the risk profiles and the main risk the Company is exposed to; - overviews of expected changes in the risk profiles over the ORSA time horizon; and prospective assessments of overall capital needs over the ORSA time horizon, considering SCOR Europe's business objectives and risk profile, including an analysis of any excess or shortfall in the Eligible Own Funds.
+For further information on capital management processes, see section E.1 - Own Funds.